schultek/schultek/README.md

 > [![logo](https://github.com/schultek/jaspr/raw/main/packages/jaspr_pad/web/jaspr-32.png) Demo & Playground](https://jasprpad.schultek.de)

-It is still in experimental state and I appreciate any help or feedback.
+It is still in the beta stage and I appreciate any help or feedback.

 ---